History of the Balkans: Mesolithic

-First human settlement in Europe is Iron Gates Mesolithic (11000 to 6000 BC), located in Danube River, in modern Serbia and Romania.
-It has been described as "the first city in Europe", due to its permanency, organisation, as well as the sophistication of its architecture and construction techniques.
+The first Homo sapiens were present in the Balkans during the Upper Palaeolithic, over 40,000 years ago, in the Bacho Kiro cave.
+These early humans likely coexisted and interbred with Neanderthal populations.
+The first permanent settlements appeared during the Mesolithic and early Neolithic periods, with sites like Lepenski Vir and the Lake Ohrid pile dwellings dating back around 8,000-9,500 years.
+Lepenski Vir has been described as "the first city in Europe", due to its permanency, organisation, as well as the sophistication of its architecture and construction techniques.

 Neolithic

 The first known Neolithic culture of Old Europe was Kakanj culture that appeared in Central Bosnia and covered periods dated from 6795 to 4900 BC, making the culture's eponymous town of Kakanj the Europe's oldest continuously inhabitted settlement.

 A burial at Varna, Bulgaria, with some of the world's oldest gold jewelry.

 Archaeologists have identified several early culture-complexes, including the Cucuteni culture (4500 to 3500 BC), Starcevo culture (6500 to 4000 BC), Vinča culture (5500 to 3000 BC), Linear pottery culture (5500 to 4500 BC), and Ezero culture (3300—2700 BC).
 The Eneolithic Varna culture in Bulgaria (4600–4200 BC radiocarbon dating) produced the world's earliest known gold treasure and had sophisticated beliefs about afterlife.
 A notable set of artifacts are the Tărtăria tablets found in Romania, which appear to be inscribed with proto-writing.

 The "Kurgan hypothesis" of Proto-Indo-European (PIE) origins assumes gradual expansion of the "Kurgan culture", around 5000 BC, until it encompassed the entire pontic steppe.
-Kurgan IV was identified with the Yamna culture of around 3000 BC.
+Kurgan IV was identified with the Yamnaya culture of around 3000 BC.

 Yamnaya steppe pastoralists apparently migrated into the Balkans about 3000 to 2500 BCE, and they soon admixed with the local populations, which resulted in a tapestry of various ancestry from which speakers of the Albanoid, Hellenic, and other Paleo-Balkan languages emerged.